What is Ratio Analysis: Types, Purpose, and Uses

 Importance of Ratio Analysis for Investors and Businesses

 Ratio analysis helps in the interpretation of financial information.
 It takes all the figures on financial statements and converts them into meaningful comparisons.
-Evaluating financial ratios gives a clear picture of a company’s financial health, whether it is seeing how easily a company can afford to pay its bills, how much debt a company carries, or how profitable the company is.
-Investors also use it to make more intelligent choices, as well as identify problems early enough to prevent them from becoming serious.
+Evaluating financial ratios gives a clear picture of a company’s financial health, including liquidity, debt level, and profitability.
+Investors use these insights to make better choices and identify problems early.

-To business owners and managers, ratio analysis can be an effective tool to help them maintain a sense of control.
+To business owners and managers, ratio analysis helps them maintain a sense of control.
 It helps them to track performance, identify weak areas, and plan with clarity.
-They no longer need to guess what people want as they make decisions based on real data to inform daily operations and long-term strategy.
+It replaces guesswork with real data to guide daily operations and long-term strategy.

 Uses of Ratio Analysis in Financial Decision-Making